WarrenWeckesser/numtypes/README.md

 numtypes
 ========

-Custom data types for numpy.
+Custom data types for NumPy.

 The following data types are defined in this library: